 Occurrences with nil representation are added to the Infoset with [nilled] member true.

-Occurrences with empty representation may or may not be added to the Infoset, as described in Section 9.5.
-If a required occurrence is not added to the Infoset, it may be a processing error, dependent on dfdl:occursCountKind as described in section 16.1.
+Occurrences with empty representation may or may not be added to the Infoset, as described in Section 9.4.
+If a required occurrence is not added to the Infoset, it may be a Processing Error, dependent on dfdl:occursCountKind as described in Section 16.1.

 Occurrences with absent representation are not added to the Infoset.
-For a required occurrence it may be a processing error, dependent on dfdl:occursCountKind as described in section 16.1.
+For a required occurrence it may be a Processing Error, dependent on dfdl:occursCountKind as described in Section 16.1.

 Sparse Arrays